How to Get Grease Stains Out of Clothes

 How do I remove grease stains from clothes without washing?

 For a quick fix, try blotting and applying baking soda or baby powder.
-Scrape off the powder, then gently wipe with a damp cloth.
+Scrape off the powder, then gently wipe with a damp cloth—a quick hack for removing oil stains from clothes.

 Can I use lemon juice for grease stain removal?